ArchAndrew/Azure-Control-Plane-Threat-Detection/README.md

 # Azure-Zero-Trust-Landing-Zone-with-AI-Assisted-Security-Operations

+## TL;DR

+I built a Zero Trust, identity-centric detection pipeline in Azure that:

+- Detects RBAC privilege escalation events in real time
+- Correlates identity, IP, and role assignment activity
-AZ-104 aligned secure Azure architecture with Microsoft Sentinel + Copilot-driven investigation workflow.
+- Uses Microsoft Sentinel for detection and investigation
-This project demonstrates how identity-based attacks (RBAC privilege escalation) can be detected, analyzed, and investigated using Azure-native tooling.
+- Leverages AI (Copilot) to accelerate security analysis

+This project simulates a real-world cloud attack scenario and demonstrates how I design detection systems, not just deploy infrastructure.

 ## 🚨 Here's the problem